feagi/brain-visualizer/rust_extensions/README.md

 3. **feagi_agent_client**: FEAGI agent client bridge required by `FeagiCoreIntegration`

 For each extension, it:
-- Builds both debug and release versions
+- Builds debug and/or release versions based on flags
 - Copies libraries to Godot addon directories (`godot_source/addons/`)
-- Creates universal binaries on macOS (arm64 + x86_64)
+- Creates universal binaries on macOS (arm64 + x86_64) when release is enabled
 - Cleans up old files in incorrect locations

 Deployment targets: